Bible Question:

 Then I saw thrones, and they sat on them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand; and they came to life and reigned with Christ for a thousand years.
 Revelation 20:4 (NASB)

-We are told that those who do not receive the mark will die.
+We are told that many believers who do not receive the mark will die.
 We are not told how many Christians will die.
-We know that some Christians will not be killed and will enter the millennial kingdom since Matthew 25:31-46 describes the Sheep and Goat Judgment at which Christ determines who goes into the millennial kingdom.
-That is, some Christians will not be killed.
-Some will escape (Matthew 24:15-22).
-But true Christians will not worship the beast and will reject his mark.
-The potential penalty will be death.
-Only God knows who will die because they refuse the mark of the beast.
-Three times we have been told that Christians must refuse the mark of the beast.
-It is a choice they will have to make.
-No Christian will be automatically protected.
+We know that some Christians will not be killed and will later enter the millennial kingdom.
+When Matthew 25:31-46 describes the Sheep and Goat Judgment, we are clearly told that some believers will enter the millennial kingdom.
+That is, some Christians will not be killed during the tribulation and at the end of the tribulation (Matthew 24:15-22).
+But faithful Christians will not worship the beast.
+They will reject the mark.

 Conclusion: